finbourne/lusid-sdk-java/sdk/docs/AggregationApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     AggregationApi apiInstance = new AggregationApi(defaultClient);
     String page = "page_example"; // String | The pagination token to use to continue listing queryable keys from a previous call to list queryable keys.
 This value is returned from the previous call.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
-      ResourceListOfAggregationQuery result = apiInstance.getQueryableKeys(page, limit, filter);
+      ResourceListOfAggregationQuery result = apiInstance.getQueryableKeys()
+            .page(page)
+            .limit(limit)
+            .filter(filter)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling AggregationApi#getQueryableKeys");